c4dt/showcase/updates/2024-big-update.md

 in total and present them to our partners in order to create Proof-of-Concepts.

 Currently we have the following list of projects related to digital trust from your lab:

-Currently we have the following list of projects related to digital trust from your lab:

 https://factory.c4dt.org/showcase/#dropdown=lab_FILLIN